artgris/FileManagerBundle/Resources/doc/book/1-basic-configuration.md

 #### `image_versions` image version

->By default, upload widget save the original image

 if you need thumbmail, or another format for the original image you have following option :